BKeyport/MMM-Block/README.md

 ```
 ## Update

-Go to the module's folder inside MagicMirror modules folder and pull the latest version from GitHub:
+Go to the module's folder inside MagicMirror² modules folder and pull the latest version from GitHub:

 ``` bash
 cd ~/MagicMirror/modules/MMM-Block